Kiniksa Pharmaceuticals, Ltd. (NASDAQ:KNSA) Expected to Post Earnings of -$0.63 Per Share

-Brokerages forecast that Kiniksa Pharmaceuticals, Ltd. (NASDAQ:KNSA) will report earnings of ($0.63) per share for the current fiscal quarter, according to Zacks.
+Equities research analysts expect Kiniksa Pharmaceuticals, Ltd. (NASDAQ:KNSA) to report earnings of ($0.63) per share for the current quarter, Zacks Investment Research reports.
 Two analysts have made estimates for Kiniksa Pharmaceuticals’ earnings, with estimates ranging from ($0.64) to ($0.62).
-Kiniksa Pharmaceuticals reported earnings of ($0.66) per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 4.5%.
-The company is expected to report its next earnings results on Thursday, November 4th.
+Kiniksa Pharmaceuticals posted earnings of ($0.66) per share during the same quarter last year, which would indicate a positive year-over-year growth rate of 4.5%.
+The firm is expected to issue its next quarterly earnings report on Thursday, November 4th.

-On average, analysts expect that Kiniksa Pharmaceuticals will report full year earnings of ($2.57) per share for the current year, with EPS estimates ranging from ($2.60) to ($2.51).
-For the next year, analysts expect that the firm will report earnings of ($1.96) per share, with EPS estimates ranging from ($2.10) to ($1.74).
-Zacks’ EPS calculations are an average based on a survey of analysts that cover Kiniksa Pharmaceuticals.
+On average, analysts expect that Kiniksa Pharmaceuticals will report full year earnings of ($2.57) per share for the current fiscal year, with EPS estimates ranging from ($2.60) to ($2.51).
+For the next financial year, analysts anticipate that the company will post earnings of ($1.96) per share, with EPS estimates ranging from ($2.10) to ($1.74).
+Zacks’ EPS averages are a mean average based on a survey of sell-side research analysts that follow Kiniksa Pharmaceuticals.

-Kiniksa Pharmaceuticals (NASDAQ:KNSA) last issued its quarterly earnings results on Tuesday, August 3rd.
-The company reported ($0.61) earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.69) by $0.08.
-The business had revenue of $7.70 million during the quarter, compared to analyst estimates of $2.56 million.
+Kiniksa Pharmaceuticals (NASDAQ:KNSA) last announced its quarterly earnings data on Tuesday, August 3rd.
+The company reported ($0.61) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.69) by $0.08.
+The firm had revenue of $7.70 million for the quarter, compared to analysts’ expectations of $2.56 million.

-Large investors have recently modified their holdings of the business.
-JPMorgan Chase & Co. grew its stake in Kiniksa Pharmaceuticals by 19.3% in the 4th quarter.
-JPMorgan Chase & Co. now owns 11,885 shares of the company’s stock valued at $210,000 after buying an additional 1,920 shares during the last quarter.
-Dimensional Fund Advisors LP lifted its stake in Kiniksa Pharmaceuticals by 6.6% in the 4th quarter.
-Dimensional Fund Advisors LP now owns 74,856 shares of the company’s stock valued at $1,323,000 after purchasing an additional 4,609 shares during the last quarter.
-Vigilare Wealth Management bought a new position in shares of Kiniksa Pharmaceuticals during the first quarter valued at $201,000.
-Abundance Wealth Counselors bought a new position in shares of Kiniksa Pharmaceuticals during the first quarter valued at $264,000.
-Finally, M&T Bank Corp bought a new position in shares of Kiniksa Pharmaceuticals during the first quarter valued at $202,000.
-42.07% of the stock is currently owned by hedge funds and other institutional investors.

 Kiniksa Pharmaceuticals Company Profile